SylvaDev/SylvaDev/README.md

   - Fill out the form in my [Portfolio](https://irvingsylva.dev)

 - Check out the website I built for [Skyline Roleplay](https://skyline-rp.org/) a FiveM gaming server
-- ⚡ Fun fact: I am CEO/CTO at [Exovara Labs](https://exovaralabs.com/) A software development firm where we are building Folio - the Goodreads Alternative.
+- ⚡ Fun fact: I am CEO/CTO at [Exovara Labs](https://exovaralabs.com/) A software development firm.
+Check out our [Blog](https://exovaralabs.com/blog)

 <!---
 SylvaDev/SylvaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.